 The popularization of cryptocurrency has led to the creation of a new club on campus.

-Last year, Morgan Sanguedolce, a senior at the time, was awarded National Best Documentary for her film “Participation Generation.”
+Earlier this year, Morgan Sanguedolce, a senior at the time, was awarded National Best Documentary for her film “Participation Generation.”

 Yesterday, the Rutgers University Student Assembly (RUSA) met for the last time this semester.
 At its weekly meeting, the assembly elected the last of its internal officer positions.